picoDoc/betfair-data-capture/README.md

 To get this framework up and running in a unix environment you need two things:

-1. A unix environement with wget and curl installed (this TorQonnect package **does not currently work in windows**).
+1. A Windows or Unix environment with python installed (tested with Python 2.7.9 and 3.4.3)
-1. The [free 32 bit version of kdb+](http://kx.com/software-download.php) set up and available from the command prompt as q.
+2. The [free 32 bit version of kdb+](http://kx.com/software-download.php) set up and available from the command prompt as q.
-2. A betfair.com account.
+3. A betfair.com account.
 If you don't already have an account you can get one [here](https://register.betfair.com/account/registration).

 ## Set Up